Hebrew Pronunciation Guide

 These observations apply to all languages that use an alphabet to encode phonemes (i.e. sounds).
 Hebrew and English are no different in this regard.

 Teach your students the proper pronunciation of each sound.
-Make sure they are not adding a “voice” to an unvoiced consonant, or an additional vowel or schwa when they don’t need to.
+Make sure they are not adding a "voice" to an unvoiced consonant, or an additional vowel or schwa when they don’t need to.
 We urge teachers to practice the sounds carefully with a partner, so an objective “ear” can listen and offer constructive criticism when necessary.
+Our Pronunciation Guide contains a short video detailing how each sound is pronounced.

 MODERN, ASHKENAZI, AND SEPHARDI HEBREW